Dmitrii-I/lpic-1-study-notes/README.md

 - `greeter-show-manual-login=true` to allow manual login
 - `autologin-user=username` with which username to autologin
 - `autologin-user-timeout=delay` after how many seconds of inactivity after starting to autologin
-- `greeter-session=name` to change the greeter
 - `sudo start lightdm` and `sudo stop lightdm`
 - `sudo dpkg-reconfigure lightdm`

 ### Turn the display manager on or off
 - Turn on and off by changing runlevels: `telinit 5`
+- `systemctl disable gdm` in Debian 8
 - Turn LightDM on/off: `sudo start lightdm` and `sudo stop lightdm`

 ### Change the display manager greeting
 - in the config file look for option containing word `greeter`

 ### Awareness of XDM, KDM and GDM
 - All of them are XDMCP (X Display Manager Control Protocol) servers, aka display managers
 - KDM is from KDE project
 - GDM is from GNOME project
 - XDM is oldest at least feature-heavy display manager

 ### lightdm
 - a daemon
 - cross-desktop display manager
 - runs display servers (e.g. X)
 - runs greeters
 - provides remote graphical login options

 ### /etc/lightdm/
 - directory containing config for LightDM

 ## 106.3 Accessibility (weight: 1)

 ### Basic knowledge of keyboard accessibility settings (AccessX)
 - AccessX seems outdated and not maintained
     - display managers typically have AccessX covered
 - various options like sticky keys, repeat keys, onscreen keyboard

 ### Basic knowledge of visual settings and themes
 - onscreen keyboard
 - default fonts
 - maginifier tools
 - high/low contrast themes

 ### Basic knowledge of assistive technology (ATs)
-- you can make Linux speak
+- Linux can "speak", e.g. by reading you the text in terminal
 - you can hookup Linux to a braille display
-- you can adjust various visual settings
+- you can adjust various visual settings, e.g. high/low contrast themes

 ### Sticky/Repeat Keys
 - sticky keys: keep Ctrl, Shift, Alt keys pressed when pressed and released
 - keyboard repeat rate: set the delay and repeat rate tailored to a user

 ### Slow/Bounce/Toggle Keys
 - bounce keys: multiple presses count as one
 - slow keys: register key strokes only after long enough press and hold

 ### Mouse Keys
 - mouse keys: use cursor pad as mouse keys
-- simulate mouse clicks when a mouse pointer stops
-- mouse gestures: move specific mouse movements to some actions (e.g. close a window)

 ### High Contrast/Large Print Desktop Themes
 - usually located in system settings of a display manager

 ### Screen Reader
 - program that reads the text on the screen

 ### Braille Display
 - Translate text on screen into braille and show it in a braille display (a tacit display)

 ### Screen Magnifier
 - make screen bigger around mouse cursor

 ### On-Screen Keyboard
 - show a keyboard on the screen and use mouse to click on its keys

 ### Gestures (used at login, for example GDM)
+- a mouse gesture allows you to make a clicks or start some application using mouse movents only
+- e.g. dwell gesture clicks on an icon if you point mouse cursor on it long enough
+- mouse gestures: move specific mouse movements to some actions (e.g. close a window)

 ### Orca
 - Screenreader program

 ### GOK
 - GNOME onscreen keyboard

 ### emacspeak
 - Screenreader program

 ## 107.1 Manage user and group accounts and related system files (weight: 5)

 ### Add, modify and remove users and groups

 ### Manage user/group info in password/group databases

 ### Create and manage special purpose and limited accounts

 ### /etc/passwd
 ### /etc/shadow
 ### /etc/group